-Setting expectations for your patients is SO important.
-Here is a radiograph and I want you to tell me what you see.
-I see some restorations, two crowns on teeth #18 and 19, and an amalgam restoration on #20.
+For example, look at the radiograph above.
+I want you to tell me what you see.
+Using my diagnostic tools in endodontics, I see some restorations, crowns on teeth #18 and 19, and an amalgam restoration on #20.
 I also see some periodontal bone loss and what is about to become some furcation involvement on tooth #19.
-I also see a thickened periodontal ligament and a diffuse lamina dura on the mesial root of #19.
-So, tell me what would be in your conversation with this patient?
+There’s also a thickened periodontal ligament and a diffuse lamina dura on the mesial root of #19.

-Before you just jump right in and say do a root canal on tooth #19, let’s do some diagnostic tests.
+Before you just jump right in and say do a root canal on tooth #19, let’s do some tests with our endodontic diagnostic tools.
 Remember, you can’t treat just from the radiograph, so let’s do the tests and see what we find.

 In this case, all probings were within normal limits.
-Tooth #19 had no response to cold and was tender to percussion.
-Tooth #18 had a lingering response to cold and no pain to percussion.
-And just for the record, tooth #31 (which also had a crown) was tested and did not have as severe of a response as #18.
-So, I was able to diagnose tooth #18 with Symptomatic Irreversible Pulpitis with a Normal Apical Periodontium, and tooth #19 with a Necrotic Pulp and Symptomatic Apical Periodontitis.
+Tooth #19 had no response to cold and was tender to percussion, while tooth #18 had a lingering response to cold and no pain to percussion.
+Just for the record, tooth #31 (which also had a crown) was tested and did not have as severe of a response as #18, so I was able to diagnose tooth #18 with Symptomatic Irreversible Pulpitis with a Normal Apical Periodontium, and tooth #19 with a Necrotic Pulp and Symptomatic Apical Periodontitis.

 Since I found two problems, I asked the patient, “Well what hurts you the most?
 Is it Hot, Cold or Biting?”
-His answer was “cold”.
-So that tells me that #18 hurts him more, and #19 is in second place.
+His answer was “cold,” which tells me that #18 hurts him more, and #19 is in second place.

 So, NOW my patient understands that he NEEDS two root canals, accepts that treatment, and schedules his appointment.
 He also knows what to expect after treatment, and he won’t go calling me because he thinks something is wrong because he still can’t chew on that side.

-Now, I am usually the one to say that it is most often only one tooth that needs treatment, but this situation was unique and he actually DOES need two root canals.
+Now, I’m usually the one that says only one tooth probably needs treatment, but this situation was unique and he actually DID need two root canals.
 His response to cold was off the charts and so we started with that tooth first (#18) since that is what he identified as his chief complaint.

-So, the moral of the story is listen to your patients, and use your diagnostic tools to your advantage.
+So, the moral of the story is listen to your patients, and use your endodontic diagnostic tools to your advantage (and don’t just treat the radiograph).
 Educate your patients so that you can set and manage your patient’s expectations!!